Avoiding Eye Injuries At Home

 It is also beneficial to read all labels for chemicals and household cleaning products, maintain the condition of your tools and to eliminate the use of any tools that are no longer in good condition.
 You should also make sure that all pans are shielded from the possibility of spraying toward you and anyone who might be cooking.

-Chemicals such as gasoline, oil, acids, solvents, and paints, along with other products such as pesticides, fertilizers, household cleaning products, cosmetics, and kitchen utensils should also be stored securely when not in use, in order to eliminate the risk that children will locate them.
+Chemicals such as gasoline, oil, acids, solvents, and paints, along with other products such as pesticides, fertilizers, household cleaning products, cosmetics, and kitchen utensils should also be stored securely when not in use, to eliminate the risk that children will locate them.
 Cabinet and drawer locks should be used to ensure that this process is complete.

 You should carefully review the warnings and instructions for all toys, and not keep any toys that contain sharp points or edges.